neopass/wordlist/README.md

 console.log(willUse) // true
 ```

-The `$fallback` alias is resolved to a path at run time.
+The `$default` alias resolves to a path at run time.

 This assures that if a system dictionary is not found, a word list will still be provided.
 Paths in the `paths` option are searched in order, with the first item that points to a file used as the word list.